-Among many different types of synthesis devised over the long years of electronic instruments development, one of the widely used one today is Wave-Table Synthesis.
+Among many different types of synthesis devised over the years, one of the widely used one today is Wavetable Synthesis.
 To put it briefly, Wave-Table Synthesis puts a twist on the general concept of an oscillator by making it non-static and variable in time.
 Instead of having a single waveform play out of the oscillator, the wavetable oscillator can have more than one simple waveform at its disposal.
 In most cases, it can seamlessly change between them without any audible artefacts.
 For this reason, many new synthesizers allow users to make their own wavetables.

-Firstly, I will add a new midi track into SoundBridge, and load an instance of Xfer Serum.
+Firstly, I will add a new midi track into the SoundBridge: DAW, and load an instance of Xfer Serum.